 Split is one of the most surprising cities in the Adriatic.
 Many people don’t really know what to expect, but tend to get overwhelmed by the city’s incredible history and liveliness.
 The gorgeous waterfront promenade is always filled with people, while cozy squares, excellent restaurants, fun bars and local shops dot the Old Town.

-Diocletian’s Palace is the absolute highlights of Split —this UNESCO World Heritage Site is to this day the center of life in the city and has the additional characteristic of being one of the greatest Roman ruins on earth.
+Diocletian’s Palace is the absolute highlight of Split —this UNESCO World Heritage Site is to this day the center of life in the city and has the additional characteristic of being one of the greatest Roman ruins on earth.

 Plitvice Lakes National Park